 When I try to compile the examples of the OpenLB release, the C++ compiler generates pages of error messages.
 What’s wrong?

 Your C++ compiler might not be fully compliant with the current ISO C++ standard, that is, it is probably too old.
 OpenLB makes use of advanced, template-based techniques, and some older compilers fail to interpret them properly.
-The oldest version of gcc that was found to compile the OpenLB source code without problems is gcc 3.4.1.
+The oldest versions of compilers that were found to compile the OpenLB source code without problems are gcc 9.0/10.0/11.0, clang 13 and icc 19.0.
 If your compiler is older than that, we strongly encourage you to upgrade to a newer version.
 Consider this an important investment in the quality of your programming environment, given that an increasing number of software projects nowadays require the use of a standard-compliant compiler.

 When I use OpenLB, my source code takes ages to get compiled.
 Why’s that?

 The OpenLB code is fully generic.
+It is a header-only library.
 You can for example switch from a D3Q19 lattice to a D3Q27 one by changing a single word in your code.
-For this to be possible, the OpenLB library is template-based, and is completly recompiled every time you recompile your code.
-If you can do without full genericity and are happy with, say, the D3Q19 lattice, you might chose to precompile your code.
-For this, comment out the line #include “olb2D.hh” respectively #include “olb3D.hh” in your code, and use the special, precompiling version of the Makefile.
+For this to be possible, the OpenLB library is template-based, and is completely recompiled every time you recompile your code.
 More details about this procedure can be found in the user guide.

 How can I use OpenLB on my Windows 10 system?